bacpack-system/packager/doc/BuildProcess.md

 - the Packages are build from first item of the list (head of the list) to the last Package of the list.

-During the build the Package files installed by installation feature of the CMake are copied to the `install_sysroot` directory located in the working directory of the builder.
+During the build the Package files installed by installation feature of the CMake/Meson are copied to the `install_sysroot` directory located in the working directory of the builder.
 If Package build files would overwrite any files already present in sysroot, the build fails (more in [Sysroot]).